aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/axes/date-axis/_index.md

     Style style = worksheet.GetCells().GetStyle();
     style.SetNumber(14);

-    // Put values to cells for creating chart worksheet.GetCells().Get(u"A2").SetStyle(style);
+    // Put values into the cells for creating the chart worksheet.GetCells().Get(u"A2").SetStyle(style);
     worksheet.GetCells().Get(u"A2").PutValue(Date{2022, 6, 26, 0, 0, 0, 0});